oxor-io/samm-frontend/README.md

 ### **Overview**

 The UI is implemented as a Safe React App built on the Safe App SDK.
-This application can be [added as a custom app](https://help.safe.global/en/articles/40859-add-a-custom-safe-app) in the standard Safe wallet UI.
+This application can be [added as a custom app](https://help.safe.global/en/articles/40859-add-a-custom-safe-app) in the standard Safe wallet UI.You can access the deployed version by following this [link](https://samm-demo.oxor.io/).

-The UI is available only to SAMM members' emails and allows them to:
+The UI is available only to SAMM owners and members' emails and allows them to:

 - Monitor the status of each SAMM transaction.
 - Generate tx data for the Initiation email.